Christopher-Hayes/Christopher-Hayes/README.md

 ### I'm a full-stack engineer, with a passion for frontend design

-⚡ I work most with Vue, Nuxt, Tailwind, and WebGL to build websites and desktop apps
+⚡ I work most with Vue, Nuxt, Tailwind, and WebGL to build websites

-🔭 Lastest hobby project: Use Google AppScript to run automations on Google Sheet data
+🔭 Lastest hobby project: Reverse-engineer Wordle's Webpack bundle to create a modded version

-🌱 Learning Flutter right now for a special project
+🌱 Learning to work with NFT + Web3 APIs right now

-## DEV | 2021

-### 🎨 Tailwind

-Tailwind is the 2020s equivalent of the 2010s Bootstrap.
-It feels more flexible, more modern, more efficent.
-Giving an HTML element a dozen classes still doesn't feel right, and I still right CSS from time to time.
-But, the quicker frontend development time is indisputable.

-### ⚡ StackBlitz Web Containers

-Released in 2021.
-StackBlitz Web containers look like the future of instant web development.
-But, StackBlitz's git system still needs work and attempting to connect projects to GitHub is often completely broken.
-It probably won't be till 2022-2023 StackBlitz Web Containers can be anything but experimental.

-### 📱 Flutter

-Quickly overtaking React Native as the cross-platform mobile frontend of choice, Flutter brings speed to the development process.
-Currently, working with Flutter on a not-yet-announced project.

-### 👨‍💻 WebFlow

-WebFlow has separated itself as _the_ no-code platform that is more than drag-and-drop.
-Non-code solutions should still be in a web developer's toolkit, I'd like to get the chance to see how WebFlow compares.

 ## 🤵 A little more about me..